New Jersey State Law

 The Patient Protection and Affordable Care Act (Pub.
 L. 111–148) was enacted on March 23, 2010, and the Health Care and Education Reconciliation Act of 2010 (Pub.
 L. 111–152) was enacted on March 30, 2010.
 The two statutes are referred to collectively as the Affordable Care Act (ACA).
 The Affordable Care Act reorganizes, amends, and adds to the provisions of Part A of Title XXVII of the Public Health Service (PHS) Act relating to group health plans and health insurance issuers in the group and individual markets.

-For the time period that includes the 2013-2014 Academic Year Student Injury and Sickness Insurance Plan (SISIP), the plan must comply with the new minimum requirements of the Federal Law.
-The new requirements include:
+For the 2014-2015 Academic Year Student Injury and Sickness Insurance Plan (SISIP), the plan must comply with the requirements of the Federal Law under the PPACA.
+The requirements include:

 - 100% coverage without copayment or co-insurance for certain preventive services in network.